ebanner/tampadevs/src/speaker/index.md

 Feel free to check out some of our past meetup pages as an [example](https://www.meetup.com/tampadevs/events/285107030/)

 ![Image description](/_assets/img/pages/talk1.webp)

 ## How to get involved

-Hit up one of the organizers on slack if you'd like to get involved.
-Currently this is Vincent, Charlton, Haritha, or Lydia
+Hit up one of the organizers on slack if you'd like to get involved

 A link to the slack is found [here](https://join.slack.com/t/tampa-devs/shared_invite/zt-veftezkg-kq~jFtC1FCz4o6suybMl5Q)